-After upgrade to windows 10 you may face at startup windows 10 keeps crashing and freezes continuously.
-Your Windows PC may have automatically rebooted itself and showing blue screen with some Error code.
+After upgrade to Windows 10 version 1803, you may face at startup windows 10 keeps crashing and freezes continuously.
+Your Windows PC may have automatically rebooted itself and showing BSOD screen with some Error code.
 The issues mostly encountered by the users were incompatibility of hardware and drivers.
-Because initially they were designed to run on your original windows before upgrading, and after the upgrade they transited permanently into Windows 10.
-This is by far the most common cause of windows 10 keeps crashing random hangs & freezes problem.
+Because initially they were designed to run on your original windows before upgrading, and after the upgrade, they transited permanently into latest Windows 10.
+This is by far the most common cause of Windows 10 keeps crashing random hangs & freezes problem.
 On Windows 10 computers when the system becomes unresponsive.
-(The user cannot do anything on the computer) The only method to get Windows 10 back and working is to continuously press the Power button to completely shutdown the system.
+(The user cannot do anything on the computer) The only method to get Windows 10 back and working is to continuously press the Power button to completely shut down the system.

 Post Contents :-